-You can use the List cell view type to create list properties in a Tree Grid View as shown in the following procedure.
+You can use the List Cell View Type to create list properties in a Tree Grid View as shown in the following procedure:

-1. Click the Show Editor icon to view the parameters.
+1. Click the Show Editor button to view the parameters.

-2. Right-click on the entry in the Authoring Tool column and select Cell Display Settings
+Right-click an entry in the Authoring Tool column and select Cell Display Settings

-- 3. Select List from the Cell View Type dropdown and enter the name of the list in the List Name field.
-When applying a List data type, the Label of the List Item will appear in the Tree Grid View. - 4.
+- Select List in the Cell View Type drop-down list and enter the name of the list in the List Name field.
+When applying the List data type, the List Item label will appear in the Tree Grid View. - 4.
 Click Save.
-The following example shows the result when displaying a List Property:
+Figure 74 shows the result when displaying a List Property.